“A disk check has been scheduled. To skip disk checking, press any key within 10 seconds” Are you getting this error everytime you start the computer.

 - The user might have scheduled a disk check on the system partition (usually C drive).
 Since the operating system is loaded inside the system partition, the computer won’t be able to do a scan at that time, but offer the user to do the scan immediately after the computer restarts.
 So you get this message.

-- If you don’t shut down or restart the computer properly, it can lead to formation of bad sectors inside hard disk.
+- If you don’t shut down or restart the computer properly, it can lead to the formation of bad sectors inside hard disk.
 One or two cold shut down may not create problems.
-But once it reach a point where the integrity of space where information stored is at risk, the operating system will automatically schedule a scan to repair these errors.
+But once it reaches a point where the integrity of space where information stored is at risk, the operating system will automatically schedule a scan to repair these errors.

 How to Fix Disk check error under the following scenarios

 Run a scan and complete the disk check

 A normal disk check can be simply fixed by allowing the scheduled disk check to run completely and fix the errors.

 Most users stay away from running disk check because sometimes it takes too much time to complete the scan.
 So they choose to skip it everytime the error message pops up.
 If the error is severe, the computer keeps showing the message till a complete disk check is done.
 So if time is a problem, run the disk check when you leave office or just before going to sleep.

 Check disk screen repeats itself even after a scheduled scan was completed